QuentinRa/blog.quentinra.dev/tools/vim/index.md

 ## Cheatsheet

-Because now that you learned a lot about vim, you may need a cheatsheet to remember these or to learn more.
+Because now that you learned a lot about vim, you may need a cheat sheet to remember these or to learn more.
 Check these

 * [our summary](summary.md)
 * [vim-cheatsheet.pdf](https://www.cs.cmu.edu/~15131/f17/topics/vim/vim-cheatsheet.pdf)